miccheng/test-automation-workshop/docs/exercises/exercise5.md

     > **Note:** The To Do List app is not working now because we have not started the Backend App.

+8. To stop the app, click into the Terminal where we started the Frontend App (in step 4) and press `Ctrl` + `c`.
+This will stop the Frontend App.

 ## Running the Unit Test

 There are 2 ways to run the Unit Tests for the Frontend App: